AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 ### Secure cron in `.htaccess`

-To secure cron in Magento's `.htaccess` file:
+To secure cron in `.htaccess` file:

 1. Log in to your Commerce server as, or switch to, the file system owner.
 1. Open `<magento_root>/pub/.htaccess` in a text editor.